 It exhibits frequency and dynamic range but may not be ideal for testing quality and vibration in headphones.

-This song that begins with individual instruments before introducing vocals.
+This song begins with individual instruments before introducing vocals.

 sounds a bit like jazz.
 The song has little instrumental details that should be picked by a good headphone.